Impermanent loss

 Flash Loan

-→An uncollateralized on-chain loan that must be borrowed and repaid within a single transaction, enabled by composable DeFi.
+→A flash loan is an uncollateralized DeFi loan that must be borrowed and repaid within the same transaction.

 All terms and definitions may update as the Cryptionary improves.